 Featured stories from Charlotte's NWF Certified Wildlife Habitats

-As the greater Charlotte region continues to grow and new development takes over our last remaining pockets of green space, it becomes increasingly important for land owners to help offset that process by creating and cultivating wildlife friendly habitats.
+As the greater Charlotte region continues to grow and new development takes over our last remaining pockets of green space, it becomes increasingly important for land owners to help offset that process by creating and cultivating wildlife friendly landscapes.
 Check out these personal stories from caring individuals who created healthy ecosystems to support wildlife.
 Certify your property and add your own story of giving back to nature.
-Your story just might inspire others.
+All listings are certified by the National Wildlife Federation.
+Your story just might inspire others!

 My NWF Wildlife Habitat Story - M. Sexton

 Certified Wildlife Habitat via Habitat Steward Training.
 I thought I needed to go through the Habitat Steward Training program in order to get my property certified by the National Wildlife Federation (NWF).
 I was WRONG, but learned SO much and recommend taking the course if available.

 NWF Certified Habitat requirements are: